fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 ```

 Start the flow with `StartFlow` by passing in a controlPoint and labels
 necessary to determine if a request should proceed.
-The function `ShouldRun`
+The function
-checks if the flow allows the request.
-The `Flow.End()` function is responsible
+`Flow.ShouldRun()` checks if the flow allows the request.
+The `Flow.End()`
-for sending telemetry, and updating the specified cache entry within Aperture.
+function is responsible for sending telemetry, and updating the specified cache
+entry within Aperture.

 ```mdx-code-block
 <Tabs>